 Primary healthcare providers work directly with patients to detect, diagnose, and treat diseases, injuries, or health-related conditions.
 These professions, including medicine, nursing, optometry, dentistry, pharmacy, speech-language pathology, physical therapy, social work, and many others, typically require an advanced degree from an accredited education program or professional school and licensing or certification from a state agency or professional organization.

-The UH System awards accredited degrees (bachelor's and higher), with exemplary pass-rates on Board exams, in optometry, pharmacy, clinical psychology, education psychology, speech-language pathology, nursing, social work, behavioral analysis, family therapy, and nutrition.
+The UH System awards accredited degrees (bachelor's and higher), with exemplary pass-rates on Board exams, in optometry, pharmacy, clinical psychology, psychological, health, and learning sciences, speech-language pathology, nursing, social work, behavioral analysis, family therapy, and nutrition.
 The UH System also awards the majority of pre-health professions bachelor's degrees in the Texas Gulf Coast, such as biological sciences, psychology, sociology, anthropology, and health education.

 Healthcare managers develop, manage, and oversee healthcare organizations.
 Ambulatory care centers, hospitals, and residential care facilities employ large numbers of medical and health service managers, health information specialists, and other professionals with specialized knowledge in healthcare systems.
 Healthcare managers typically hold bachelor's and/or master's degrees in business, healthcare administration, computer sciences, information technology, health law, etc. The UH System awards the majority of these degrees in the region.